BeckSM64/shiver-me-timbers-discord-bot/README.md

 This bot will store the webms on the Discord server in a text channel called "webm-archive", which it will create automatically, if a text channel with that name does not already exist, when it is added to your server.

-## Name
-The name "Shiver Me Timbers" comes from a video created by Varli Singh.
-I can't find the original video on her platform, but here's a link to a post on [Reddit](https://www.reddit.com/r/TikTokCringe/comments/nby4fb/humpty_dumpty/) showing the video.
-It's super strange and was the main motivation to make this bot after stumbling upon it on a 4chan thread.

 ## Invite
 Invite the bot to your server by clicking the button below